CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 ### 1. Authentication Method

 **Choose between:**
-- **GitHub App** (recommended) - More fine-grained permissions, easier setup with wizard, better security
+- **GitHub App** (recommended) - Easier setup with wizard, not tied to a user account, better security
-- **Personal Access Token (PAT)** - Simpler but less flexible, requires manual webhook setup
+- **Personal Access Token (PAT)** - Simpler, but tied to a user account, may expire, and requires manual webhook setup

 **When to use App:** Almost always.
 Use PAT only if you have specific constraints that prevent using an app.

-**When to use PAT:** If you need a quick setup and don't need fine-grained permissions, or if your organization has policies preventing app creation.
+**When to use PAT:** If you need a quick setup, or if your organization has policies preventing app creation.

 > **⚠️ IT/DevOps Help May Be Required:** Installing a GitHub app on repositories or organizations may require repository administrator or organization owner permissions.
 You may need to coordinate with your IT/devops team to install the app on the desired repositories.